paugier/nbabel/py/vector.md

 ### Vector of instances of user-defined class

-Under the hood, during the creation of a new concrete `Vector` class, we have to obtain the size of an instance.
+Under the hood, during the creation of a new concrete `Vector` class, we have to obtain the size of one instance.
 For user-defined classes, this could be done with a special class method `__size_of_instance__` (question: how one can implement this?).
 We could use a decorator `vp.fixed_size_instances`.

 Note: the special attribute `__slots__` can already be used in Python to